juxor/afaq/markdown/secJ5.md

 enhanced or . . .productivity increases occur from a genuine increase in worker's decision-making power.
-Findings of such consistency . . . are rare in social research."_ [Paul B. Lumberg, quoted by Herbert Gintis, _"The nature of Labour Exchange and the Theory of Capitalist Production"_, **Radical Political Economy**, vol. 1, Samuel Bowles and Richard Edwards (eds.), p.
-252] In spite of these findings, a _"shift toward participatory relationships is scarcely apparent in capitalist production"_ and this is _"not compatible with the neo- classical assertion as to the efficiency of the internal organisation of capitalist production."_ [Gintz, **Op.
-Cit.**, p.
+Findings of such consistency . . . are rare in social research."_ [Paul B. Lumberg, quoted by Herbert Gintis, _"The nature of Labour Exchange and the Theory of Capitalist Production"_ , **Radical Political Economy** , vol. 1, Samuel Bowles and Richard Edwards (eds.), p.
+252] In spite of these findings, a _"shift toward participatory relationships is scarcely apparent in capitalist production"_ and this is _"not compatible with the neo-classical assertion as to the efficiency of the internal organisation of capitalist production."_ [Gintz, **Op.
+Cit.** , p.
 252] Economist William Lazonick indicates the reason when he writes that _"[m]any attempts at job enrichment and job enlargement in the first half of the 1970s resulted in the supply of more and better effort by workers.
-Yet many 'successful' experiments were cut short when the workers whose work had been enriched and enlarged began questioning traditional management prerogatives inherent in the existing hierarchical structure of the enterprise."_ [**Competitive Advantage on the Shop Floor**, p.
+Yet many 'successful' experiments were cut short when the workers whose work had been enriched and enlarged began questioning traditional management prerogatives inherent in the existing hierarchical structure of the enterprise."_ [ **Competitive Advantage on the Shop Floor** , p.
 282]

 This is an important result, as it indicates that the ruling sections within capitalist firms have a vested interest in **not** introducing such schemes, even though they are more efficient methods of production.
-As can easily be imagined, managers have a clear incentive to resist participatory schemes (as David Schweickart notes, such resistance, _"often bordering on sabotage, is well known and widely documented"_ [**Op.
-Cit.**, p.
+As can easily be imagined, managers have a clear incentive to resist participatory schemes (as David Schweickart notes, such resistance, _"often bordering on sabotage, is well known and widely documented"_ [ **Op.
+Cit.** , p.
 229]).
 As an example of this David Noble discusses a scheme ran by General Electric in the late 1960s:

-> _"After considerable conflict, GE introduced a quality of work life program . . . which gave workers much more control over the machines and the production process and eliminated foremen.
-Before long, by all indicators, the program was succeeding -- machine use, output and product quality went up;
+> _"After considerable conflict, GE introduced a quality of work life program
+> . . . which gave workers much more control over the machines and the
-scrap rate, machine downtime, worker absenteeism and turnover went down, and conflict on the floor dropped off considerably.
-Yet, little more than a year into the program -- following a union demand that it be extended throughout the shop and into other GE locations -- top management abolished the program out of fear of losing control over the workforce.
-Clearly, the company was willing to sacrifice gains in technical and economic efficiency in order to regain and insure management control."_ [**Progress Without People**, p.
+> production process and eliminated foremen.
+Before long, by all indicators,
+> the program was succeeding -- machine use, output and product quality went
+> up; scrap rate, machine downtime, worker absenteeism and turnover went down,
+> and conflict on the floor dropped off considerably.
+Yet, little more than a
+> year into the program -- following a union demand that it be extended
+> throughout the shop and into other GE locations -- top management abolished
+> the program out of fear of losing control over the workforce.
+Clearly, the
+> company was willing to sacrifice gains in technical and economic efficiency
+> in order to regain and insure management control."_ [ **Progress Without
+> People** , p.
 65f]

 Simply put, managers and capitalists can see that workers' control experiments expose the awkward fact that they are not needed, that their role is not